High-Dimensional Causal Discovery Under non-Gaussianity: Introduction

-In contrast, it has been shown that under various additional assumptions, the exact graph can be recovered from observational data \citep{loh2014inverse, peters2014equal,ernest2016causal}.
-In particular, \citet{shimizu2006lingam} show that this is the case when the data follow a \emph{linear non-Gaussian acyclic model} (LiNGAM).
-The four models from Figure~\ref{fig:equivalenceClass} are then mutually distinguishable. \citet{shimizu2006lingam} use independent component analysis to estimate graph structure, and the subsequent DirectLINGAM \citep{shimizu2011direct} and Pairwise LiNGAM \citep{hyvarinen2013pairwise} methods iteratively select a causal ordering by computing pairwise statistics.
-However, the methods proposed for LiNGAMs are inconsistent in high-dimensional settings that allow the number of variables to scale as fast or faster than the sample size.
+In contrast, it has been shown that under various additional assumptions, the exact graph structure, not just an equivalence class, can be identified from observational data \citep{loh2014inverse,peters2014equal,ernest2016causal}.
+In particular, \citet{shimizu2006lingam} show this to be the case under three main assumptions: (1) the data are generated by a linear structural equation model, (2) the error terms in the structural equations are non-Gaussian, and (3) there is no unobserved confounding among the observed variables; i.e., errors are independent.
+These assumptions yield the linear non-Gaussian acyclic model, abbreviated as LiNGAM, which is described formally in Section~\ref{sec:lingam}.
+Under the LiNGAM framework, the four models from Figure~\ref{fig:equivalenceClass} are mutually distinguishable. \citet{shimizu2006lingam} use independent component analysis to estimate the graph structure, and the subsequent DirectLINGAM \citep{shimizu2011direct} and Pairwise LiNGAM \citep{hyvarinen2013pairwise} methods iteratively select a causal ordering by computing pairwise statistics.
+These methods are motivated by identifiability results that are derived by iteratively forming conditional expectations.
+In practice, the conditional expectations are estimated using larger and larger regression models.
+As a result, the methods become inapplicable when the number of variables exceeds the sample size.

-In this work, we consider \emph{recursive linear structural equation models} with non-Gaussian errors, as in \citet{shimizu2006lingam}.
-We propose a new test statistic which encodes causal direction and is suitable for the high-dimensional case.
-We also propose a modified DirectLiNGAM algorithm and show, under certain conditions and choice of tuning parameter, that it consistently recovers the causal graph even in high-dimensional settings and under slight model misspecification.
-Most notably, our theoretical analysis considers restricted maximum in-degree of the graph and assumes log-concave distributions.
-Our guarantees also apply to hub graphs where the maximum out-degree may grow with the size of the graph.
-This corresponds to many observed biological networks \citep{hao2012revisiting} which do not satisfy the conditions needed for high-dimensional consistency of the PC algorithm \citep{kalisch2007estimating}.
+We develop a modification of the DirectLiNGAM algorithm that is suitable for high-dimensional data and give guarantees for when our algorithm will consistently recover the true graph in high-dimensional asymptotic scenarios.
+Most notably, our analysis considers restricted maximum in-degree of the graph and assumes log-concave distributions.
+The theory also applies to hub graphs where the maximum out-degree may grow with the size of the graph, which is in contrast to the conditions needed for high-dimensional consistency of the PC algorithm \citep{kalisch2007estimating}.
+Hub graphs appear in many biological networks \citep{hao2012revisiting}.